-The recommended procedure is to call the teacher first, then the respective principal - elementary or secondary - then the Superintendent.
+The recommended procedure is to call the teacher first, then the respective principal - Elementary, Middle or High - then the Superintendent.
 If the problem hasn't been resolved, you may contact the Board of Education.
 It is important to follow this order in resolving concerns.